Documentation for routine

 put "Hi there!\n"; # OUTPUT: «Hi there!␤␤»put "Hi there!"; # OUTPUT: «Hi there!␤»put [1, 2, 3]; # OUTPUT: «1 2 3␤»put "Hello" | "Goodbye"; # OUTPUT: «Hello␤Goodbye␤»

 put() will print a new line

 but please note that we have used parentheses after

 put.
-By itself, it will thrown an exception (with version 6.d and after).
+Without these parentheses, it will throw an exception (with version 6.d and after).
 It will also raise an exception if it's used that way before

 for; use the method form <.put> instead.